daniel-dihardja/physic-piano/README.md

 Collision Symphony utilizes the powerful p5.js library to handle the graphical rendering and interactivity, while Box2D, a 2D physics library, provides realistic physics simulations.
 The collisions between objects trigger the generation of musical nodes based on the magenta piano model, creating a harmonious symphony of visuals and sounds.

-## Installation

-To run Collision Symphony locally on your machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/collision-symphony.git`
-2. Navigate to the project directory: `cd collision-symphony`
-3. Open `index.html` in your preferred web browser.

-## Contribution

-Contributions to Collision Symphony are more than welcome!
-If you have any ideas for improvements, new features, or bug fixes, please feel free to submit a pull request.

 ## License

 Collision Symphony is released under the [MIT License](LICENSE).